-The following chapters describe how to use the Instruments app:
+The following chapters describe how to use Instruments:

 Instruments is best used in conjunction with Xcode.
-For information on how to use Xcode, see the Xcode Overview.
-For information on how to configure an instrument and what information it collects, see the Instruments User Reference.
+For information on how to use Xcode, see Xcode Overview.
+For a complete list of help articles for performing essential Instruments tasks, see Instruments Help.